 Taste: Honey and dry oak.
 Sea salt and pepper.
 Toffee apples.
 Salted caramel.
 That touch of liquorice again.
 Currants.
 All wrapped up in a thick blanket of smoke.

-Value for Money: The appearance of Scotch mist when water is added suggests it hasn’t been filtered and there’s a lot of flavour here, though I must admit, the palate doesn’t quite live up to the complexities of the nose.
-For those that know the Islay regulars well however, this seems worth a shot at £45.
+Thoughts: The appearance of Scotch mist when water is added suggests it hasn’t been filtered and there’s a lot of flavour here, though I must admit, the palate doesn’t quite live up to the complexities of the nose.
+For those that know the Islay regulars well, however, this seems worth a shot at £45.

 Water improved the experience and brought some additional layers of flavour.
 Nothing too radical but different enough to be an interesting purchase.